 Your doctor will consider your age, overall health and other factors when advising treatment for you.

 Treatment options for restless legs syndrome may include:

-Eliminating caffeine, alcohol, and tobacco intake, which may worsen symptoms
+- Avoiding caffeine, alcohol, and tobacco, which may worsen symptoms

 Consult your doctor for more information regarding the treatment of restless legs syndrome.

 - Restless legs syndrome is a sleep disorder that causes unpleasant sensations in the legs.
 The cause of RLS is still unknown.